CatalysmsServerManager/docs/docs/en/CSMM/custom-commands.md

 ## Built-in variables

 You can add dynamic values to your commands.
 This is useful if you need to do something specific to the executing player like PMing the reply instead of a global message.
-Let's extend our hello world command.Every variable looks like this: "${variableName}".
-This might look familiar to people who know about template literals.
+Let's extend our hello world command.
+Every variable looks like this: "${variableName}".
+This might look familiar to people who know about [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 When a command is executed, CSMM will look for exact matches to the built-in variables (capitalization matters!).
 If found, it will replace the variable with the value relating to the executing player.
-So if you use ${steamId}, it will be replaced by the Steam ID of the player who triggered the command.
+So if you use ${player.steamId}, it will be replaced by the Steam ID of the player who triggered the command.

+`pm ${player.steamId} "Hello world"`

 Great!
 The server sent us a PM instead of displaying the message to everyone on the server.

-### New variables
+### Variables

-CSMM now uses a new syntax for variables.
-You can access these variables with
+CSMM populates the data of custom commands, you can access these variables with

 - \${date},
 - \${time},